 Then we have Things.
 Real-world objects, like fire extinguishers and fans, that are required both in the overworld and in battles.
 Not gonna lie here: I like the concept but I hate the execution.
 Here’s an example of how you use a Thing in the overworld.
 There’s a segment in the game where you have to help a ship set sail, and you have to use the Cutout ability to stick a fan card in the background.
 The idea is that the fan creates wind that the ship then uses to sail.
 But if you don’t talk to everybody before you stick up the fan card, it’s useless and won’t do anything.
 And a lot of the puzzles are like this: the timing is very specific even if you know what you need to do.
 In terms of battles, Thing cards deal a lot of damage to normal enemies, but are required against bosses.
 When Morton busts out a fiery hammer, the only option you have is to use the fire extinguisher card.
 And then you beat him badly.
 That’s simple enough, right?
 By the end of the game, you have to use two to three Thing cards in a row on the same turn.
 If you don’t use them in the right order, or if you use them on different turns, you’ve messed up.
 Things are required to beat all seven Koopalings, and if you take too long to use the Thing card (or don’t have it at all), they literally one-hit KO you with a 999-damage attack.
 It’s kinda ridiculous.
 Some of the Things you need – both in the overworld and in battle – are hidden away in levels you’ve beaten ages ago.
 For all you know, you might need that basin in Ludwig’s castle to be able to stop a raging dragon 20 levels later.
 The game is made much easier with a guide, but… were they making things kind of cryptic to sell those guides?
 Because I wouldn’t be too surprised.
 I’d like to add that Things aren’t key items – they’re disposable – and you have to purchase them with Coins if you waste them.
 Luckily, there are really easy ways to farm Coins (via Roshambo Temples, minor locations where you just play rock-paper-scissors to get money), so that part isn’t too troublesome.
 Stranger still, though, there are Thing “Replicas” that still deal damage, but can’t be used in the overworld or for boss battles that require them.
 If you use a Bone Replica against Iggy instead of the real thing, he’ll say “a pretend bone?
 Cool!
 Then I’ll pretend to lose” and then kill you.
 Why include replicas at all then?!

 Huge run-on paragraphs aside, let’s sum up what we just discussed.
 The overworld is cool.
 Battles are not that cool.
 Boss battles are not cool at all.
-Their presentation and soundtrack is, though.
+Their presentation and soundtrack are, though.
 The Origami King wins out in the battle department in my opinion, and it completely blows Color Splash out of the water in the boss battle department.

 Despite being a predecessor to The Origami King, Color Splash actually does a few things better!
 With a slightly stronger visual presentation and funnier dialogue, Color Splash still fulfills a niche of its own.
 Though I suppose Paper Mario is kind of a niche, so Color Splash would fill a niche within a niche.
 I think Color Splash is a fine game that flew under the radar that should really be on more people’s radars.
 If you’ve still got a Wii U and still use it – which, admittedly, is probably a small percentage of people – you should really give Color Splash a shot.
 It’s got some frustrating aspects about it, including a somewhat annoying battle gimmick, thousands of Toad NPCs, and the occasional lack of direction… but at its core, it’s a witty adventure and a good time all around.